wirginiaromanowska/Notes_On_Things/Houdini_RBD.md

   - in sop solver make group (box) selection of the geometry
   - animate the selection
   - attrib wrangle on the group to change i@active to 1
+## 11. To bring previous sim as collision to new sim
+- bring pieces as rbd fractured objects - not as packed objects, set collision to concave if needed